sikaeducation/hike-research/README.md

   - A _relative ref_ based on your history, such as `git checkout HEAD@{2}`.
     This will switch to the last commit you looked at, regardless of what branch it's on.

+## Relevance

+The reflog is useful for lots of situations:

+- If you make a mistake with a destructive command like `git reset --hard`, the reflog can help you find a previous version to restore.
+- When you're jumping between many different branches, the reflog acts like a map of all the places you've been so you can find your way back easier.
+- Even the first 4 characters of a commit hash can be hard to remember; using relative commands like `git checkout HEAD@{2}` is almost always easier.
+- The reflog remembers commits that aren't even part of a branch anymore.

 [Game 3](https://github.com/sikaeducation/hike-plan)